 A moving average in trading is a technical indicator that shows the average price by plotting out another price line in the chart.
 Moving averages have different settings depending on the time period you want to analyze.
 You can choose to see the 200-day moving average which will then plot out a price line with the average closing price for the last 200 days.
 A 50-day moving average will show a shorter-term average of the change in price.

 Negative balance protection

 Negative balance protection is a risk management tool that stops your trading account from falling into negative numbers.
-Some brokers have a system where it is possible to fall in debt to the broker if your losses grow further than your total account size.
+Some brokers have a system where it is possible to fall into debt to the broker if your losses grow further than your total account size.
 For example, if your trading account size is $1000 and you lose $1500 on a trade, you would owe the broker $500, but with a negative balance protection system, you will never fall below the $0 balance.

 Net income refers to the total income of an individual or institution after deducting all expenses, taxes, payments, interests, and other costs.
-Net income is used to measure the total earnings for a company.
+Net income is used to measure the total earnings of a company.
 Net income is calculated by taking the gross income and deducting all costs and expenses.

 Noise is a term in trading that refers to everything that is not important in an analysis such as rumors, news, excessive technical indicators, etc. Noise gives false inputs to a trader or investor and should at all times be avoided.
 It can sometimes be difficult to distinguish noise from good analytical information.

 Novice is simply put a beginner trader or investor.
 When starting out as a trader you always start out as a novice and then you grow your experience and become a seasoned trader.
 Novice traders or investors are usually inexperienced and make many beginner mistakes before learning the real craft of investing and trading the markets.